ronreiter/interactive-tutorials/tutorials/learn-ts.org/en/Arrays.md

 You can search for an element using `indexOf()` or check its existence with `includes()`.

     let pets: string[] = ["cat", "dog", "bird"];
+    console.log(pets.indexOf("cat"));    // 0
     console.log(pets.indexOf("dog"));    // 1
     console.log(pets.includes("fish"));  // false

+Notice that arrays in TypeScript, like in many other languages, have zero-based indices.

 Array Length
 -------